-- In Pascal Script, ReNamer has defined the FileName variable to represent the New Name of the File.
-Therefore, in your script, you will have to manipulate this variable to change the filename. - The FilePath constant holds the original path of the file.
-It allows you to access the file directly. - ReNamer supports UDFs (User-Defined Functions) and also importing of external functions from DLLs. - Try to use WideString type instead of an ordinary String type.
+- In Pascal Script, ReNamer has defined the FileName variable to represent the "New Name" of a file.
+Therefore, in your script, you will have to manipulate this variable to change the filename.
+Changes to the FileName variable do not actually change the name of the file, they simply change the value in the "New Name" column.
+Changes are applied only when you click the "Rename" button. - The FilePath constant holds the original path of the file.
+It allows you to access the file directly. - ReNamer supports User Defined Functions (UDF) and also importing of external functions from DLLs. - Try to use WideString type instead of an ordinary String type.
 This will allow ReNamer to handle Unicode filenames.

-(In other words, it will be able to handle non-English scripts, such as Cyrillic, Asian, German, French, etc.)
+In other words, it will be able to handle non-English scripts, such as Cyrillic, Asian, German, French, etc. - You may use {\$INCLUDE 'filename.inc'} directive to include code from an external file, allowing for easier reuse and better organization of your code.
+Available since v6.5.0.1 Beta.